oaworks/odb/README.md

 # odb
-A demo for open data button - not all the new functionality, that is going in a new backend to support odb, oab, and trustoa eventually.
+A demo for open data button - not all the new functionality, that is going in a new backend to support odb and oab eventually.
 But for now this is it.